gyng/rcanary/README.md

 ## Docker

 By default, the image will mount a volume at `/app/src/config` and use `/app/src/config/config.toml`.
+Note that the configuration file is assumed to be at `config/config.toml`.

 Then, you can run it as such: